 Pipeline natural gas as defined in 40 CFR 72.2 contains less than 0.5 grains total sulfur per 100 scf.
-Natural gas as defined in 40 CFR 72.2 contains less than 20 grains total sulfur per

-100 scf.
-In the past, the gas delivered to this facility has met the definition of natural gas, but not pipeline natural gas because the sulfur content was greater than 0.5 grains per 100 scf.
+Natural gas as defined in 40 CFR 72.2 contains less than 20 grains total sulfur per 100 scf.
+In the past, there have been time during which the gas delivered to this facility has met the definition of natural gas, but not pipeline natural gas because the sulfur content was greater than 0.5 grains per 100 scf.

-M7.
+M8.
 Auxiliary Boiler Monitoring

-This monitoring requirement comes directly from 40 CFR 60.48c and EFSEC/2009-01 Conditions 4 & 5.
+This monitoring requirement comes directly from 40 CFR 60.48c and EFSEC/2009-01 Conditions 4 and 5.
 40 CFR 60.48c and EFSEC/2009-01 Condition 4 both require monthly logging of natural gas consumption.
 This data will be used to calculate annual emissions.

-M8.
+M9.
 Auxiliary Boiler Source Emissions Testing and Performance Monitoring

-The requirements cited in this monitoring requirement and Appendices B & C of the Permit come directly from EFSEC/2009-01 and provide a reasonable assurance of compliance with the NO_X and CO emission limits of EFSEC/2009-01.
+The requirements cited in this monitoring requirement and Appendices B & C of the Permit come directly from EFSEC/2009-01 and provide a reasonable assurance of compliance with the NOX and CO emission limits of EFSEC/2009-01.
 In addition, if the CO emission limit is being achieved, PM emissions are likely well below the permitted emission limits.